gvwilson/sensibleadventures/nardica/nardica.md

 Wales smiled briefly.
 "Sorry.
-Are y'aright to carry that down s'far as the caffy?"
+Are you kappa to carry that down s'far as the caffy?"

 Iffy wrinkled her nose.
 "That was terrible," she judged witheringly.